martinpiper/BombJack/README.md

 Note: The full, but hidden by borders, screen resolution is 384x264 pixels.

-0xa014	: Background colour, any pixel index of zero in the mode7 tile data will show the background colour
+0xa014	: Background colour, any pixel index of zero in the mode7 tile data will show the background colour 0xa015	: Flags	:	0 : Enable display
+					1 : Enable X update, or reset to 0
+					2 : Enable XY update, or reset to 0
+					3 : Enable Y update, or reset to 0
+					4 : Enable YX update, or reset to 0

 ### Clock speeds